-The Autumnal Hunt of the Great Bear into the Sky, Blending the Haudenosaunee (Iroquois – People of the Longhouse) and Cree (Ininiewuk) Legends
+The Autumnal Hunt of the Great Bear into the Sky, Haudenosaunee (Iroquois – People of the Longhouse) and Cree (Ininiewuk) Legend

 The Iroquois League of Peace and Power are composed of the Mohawk, Oneida, Onondaga, Cayuga, Seneca and Tuscarora Nations of Upstate New York, Quebec and Ontario.
 The Cree are the largest group of First Nations in Canada.
 In this version of a popular Haudenosaunee (Iroquois) legend is blended with Cree, Mohawk, and Oneida variants.
 The Legend of the Great Bear Hunt to the Big Dipper appears in many North American First Nations lore, as well as throughout the world (see below).